Freeeedy/liquidator/README.md

 # Liquidator

-Liquidator is a lightweight Python tool to **sanitize files** by removing metadata, resetting timestamps, and ensuring privacy for documents, images, videos, audio files, eBooks, and design files.
+Liquidator is a lightweight Python, Linux only tool to **sanitize files** by removing metadata, resetting timestamps, and ensuring privacy for documents, images, videos, audio files, eBooks, and design files.
 It leverages `mat2`, `exiftool`, and `ffmpeg` to clean files while keeping the original content intact.

 ## Features